Skip to main content

 No. The Trust will not consider your application unless it qualifies in terms of the Trust's grant criteria and the law.
 However, even if your group does qualify for funding the Trustees have the unfettered authority to approve or decline any application, simply they may not wish to support the cause you have applied for.

-Our Trust has a systemic audit programme in place.
+Pelorus Trust records will be inspected and audited by the Department of Internal Affairs and Pelorus Trust is required to render details of all grants to the Department.
 Additionally you may be audited by an Inspector of Gaming from the D.I.A.
-Your chances of audit are high.
+Your chances of being audited are high.
 We strongly recommend that you keep clear records of expenditure and receipts.
 Grant fraud is a Crimes Act offence and carries heavy penalties.